szilard/dscomp-winstab/README.md

 Many data science competitions (e.g. Kaggles) are won with small, 4th digit (0.0001s) margins in the respective metric over the 2nd place.
-If the dataset used for evaluation ("private leaderboard") is not large enough, the top ranks might not reflect true underlying value (the ranks will not be statistically significant, i.e. a new/another evaluation set with the same characteristics could produce another "winner").
+If the dataset used for evaluation ("private leaderboard") is not large enough, the top ranks might not reflect true underlying value (the ranks will not be statistically significant, i.e. a new/another evaluation could produce another "winner").

 In this repo we'll study the rank overlapping problem of the top models in a data science competition *simulation* as a function of the evaluation/test set size and the number of competitors.
 It is